-This is the fifth article in Mediators Beyond Borders’ six-part series answering, “What would your company/industry/field, and region, look like if adversarial decision-making systems were replaced by collaborative ones?”
+This is the fifth article in Mediators Beyond Borders’ five-part series answering, “What would your company/industry/field, and region, look like if adversarial decision-making systems were replaced by collaborative ones?”
 This article explores the mediation field in the Balkans.

 In a multicultural society, there are different notions of justice and variations of moral concepts.
 Different economic, social, and personal issues overlap with linguistic differences, making it difficult to find a universal understanding of “justice” that addresses the interests of all stakeholders.
 The Balkan countries, having traditionally been a focus of political turmoil and power plays, are faced with this problem.